KitLavis/ArchaeoSardinia/README.md

 ![Other news](docs/other-news.webp)

 Beneath the full width headline comes the next four latest posts, in smaller containers occupying ~66% of the width.
-Each sections acts as a link to the corresponding post.
+Each section acts as a link to the corresponding post.

 - Pagination